-3. Larger-than-life bars for cocktail and reception nights
+3. Larger-than-life bars & wedding decoration ideas for a cocktail and reception nights

 This car-o-bar idea can be used for a disco-themed Sangeet night as well.
 Blend in different ideas and themes to create something completely unconventional and new like this boombox here.
 Brainstorm with your wedding planner to see how your seemingly insane ideas can be turned into a reality.

-4. Printed floors for stage and dancing areas
+4. Printed floors wedding decoration ideas for stage and dancing areas

-If you’re still confused, visit our real weddings section to understand what wedding decor style appeals to you and contact a decorator who can create the same setup for you.
+If you’re still confused, visit our real weddings section to understand what wedding decoration ideas and styles appeals to you and contact a decorator who can create the same setup for you.
 Also, make sure you have a support system helping you out with these decisions because you won’t be able to monitor these details closer to your wedding and definitely not on your wedding day.
 You don't want to mess up your precious bridal hairstyle and bridal makeup.

-Have some concerns or ideas of your own?
+Have some concerns or more wedding decoration ideas of your own?
 Write to us in the comments below.